Table of Contents

 Tadashi Osanai and the first product came out in 1963, which was a rhythm machine.

-I’ve had the pleasure of playing on countless Korg keyboards over the years and even owning a few of them myself as well.
+I’ve had the pleasure of playing on countless Korg digital pianos over the years and even owning a few of them myself as well.

 To understand which keyboard option is best, let’s take a look at the important factors that go into deciding.

-What To Look For In A Korg Keyboard?
+What To Look For In A Korg Digital Piano?

 The key-bed is arguably the most important factor in deciding on a keyboard.
 Some are weighted, some are semi-weighted and some are not weighted at all.